Robbie-Cook/name-creator/README.md

 # Name Creator

 > This project is forked from Project Name Generator (https://www.npmjs.com/package/project-name-generator),
-> but with some improvements
+> but with some improvements.

 Generate quirky names like *spiffy-waterfall*, *sassy-bread*, *mature-dew-8239* to use wherever you need a random but memorable name.